Apple crisp is a classic dessert made with delicious apples and a few basic pantry staples. Indulge your sweet tooth with this yummy one-pan dessert!

 - Add sugar, lemon juice and cinnamon on top of your sliced apples and toss together until evenly coated.

 - Spread apples into a well-oiled baking dish.
-(8 inch is a good size)
+(An 8-10 inch pan is a good size)

 - In a large bowl, combine oats, brown sugar, salt and flour.
 Toss it together to form your crumble.